Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

 Specifically, elements $T_{ij}$ from the matrix $\pmb{T}$ are derived from the migration barriers $E^{\text{bond}}_{\text{mig}}$ based on an Arrhenius relationship:

-where $z$ is the coordination number ($z=12$ for an \ac{FCC} lattice), $E^{\text{bond}}_{\text{mig}, ij}$ is the migration barrier from node (lattice site) $i$ to node (lattice site) $j$, corresponding to one of the 12 vacancy migration barriers from a lattice site to the nearest neighbor sites used to calculate previously defined $E_{\text{mig}}^{\text{bond}}$.
-To obtain the values of elements $p_i$ from $\vec{p_0}$, an equilibration assumption has been employed~\cite{puchala2010energy, fichthorn2013local, daniels2020hybrid}.
+where $z$ is the coordination number ($z=12$ for an \ac{FCC} lattice), $E^{\text{bond}}_{\text{mig}, ij}$ is the migration barrier from node $i$ to node $j$, corresponding to one of the 12 vacancy migration barriers from a lattice site to a nearest neighbor site.
+To obtain the values of elements $p_i$ in $\vec{p_0}$, an equilibration assumption has been employed~\cite{puchala2010energy, fichthorn2013local, daniels2020hybrid}.
 It assumes that each transient state will be visited numerous times since the energy basin cannot be escaped easily, eventually reaching a local equilibrium within the basin.
 Once this local equilibrium is established, the probability of occupying any given transient state $i$ follows a Boltzmann distribution:

-where $E^{\text{site}}_{\text{bind},i}$ is the energy of vacancy on site $i$.
-The elements, $\tau_i$, in the vector $\vec{\tau}$ represent the expected escape one-step time for the particular site.
+where $E^{\text{site}}_{\text{bind},i}$ is the energy of vacancy on node $i$.
+The denominator sums contributions from all $n_{\text{tr}}$ transient states.
+The element, $\tau_i$, in the vector $\vec{\tau}$ represents the expected escape one-step time for the particular site.
 For each site $i$, $\tau_i$ accounts for all possible transitions to neighboring states.
-Migration barriers $E_{a{ij}}$, and attempt frequencies $\nu$ are incorporated to estimate escape times from each transient state.
+Migration barriers $E^{\text{bond}}_{\text{mig}, ij}$, and attempt frequencies $\nu$ are incorporated to estimate escape times from each transient state:

-Here $\nu$ is set at $10^{13}$ Hz, as a typical atomic vibration frequency value in a crystal.
+where $\nu$ is set at $10^{13}$ Hz, as a typical atomic vibration frequency value in a crystal.